Radiovibrations.com --> From Offshore to Onshore

 Big L Radio London:

-ceased in 1967, came back in 1997 with occasional RSL licences, since May 2005 with nonstop programming, rock and oldies
+ceased in 1967, came back in 1997 with occasional RSL licences, from May 2005 to January 2011 with nonstop programming, rock and oldies on AM 1395 transmitting from the Netherlands and on satelite.
+By now (2018) it is only left on the internet, but with DJ shows all day.

 Radio Seagull:

-AM 1602 in north Netherlands since May 2005 sharing it with Radio Waddenzea.
+AM 1602 (only evenings and nighttime) in north Netherlands since May 2005 sharing it with other stations.
 The internet stream isn't accessible all the time.
-Seagull plays progressive rock at night, Waddenzea oldies during daytime.
+Seagull plays progressive rock.

 Laser:

-there are three stations independent from each other:
+in recent times three stations independent from each other continued the legacy:

 Radio Veronica: